Video Compression with CNN-based Post Processing: PROPOSED ALGORITHM

 \subsubsection{The generator network}

 is a modified version based on the generator (SRResNet) of SRGAN \cite{c:Ledig}, and this has been previously employed by the authors in video compression systems based on spatial resolution and bit depth resampling \cite{j:Zhang12}.
-This network takes a 96$\times$96 RGB (compressed) image block as input and produces an image block with the same format, targeting to its corresponding original (uncompressed) counterpart.
+This network takes a 96$\times$96 RGB (compressed) image block as input and produces an image block with the same format, targeting to its corresponding original (uncompressed) counterpart\footnote{We have used the same input/output formats as in SRResNet.}.

 Residual blocks (RB) form the basic unit in this network, which contains two convolutional layers and a parametric Rectified Linear Unit (PReLU) activation function in between them.
 A skip connection is used between the input of each RB and the output of its second convolutional layer.
 The number of residual blocks is configurable and was set to 16 in this work.